andrew/ultimate-awesome/README.md

 - [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
 - [awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) - A curated list of NLP resources focused on Transformer networks, attention mechanism, GPT, BERT, ChatGPT, LLMs, and transfer learning.
 - [courses](https://github.com/learn-anything/courses) - Awesome Courses.
+- [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.
 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
+- [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
+The repository is intended for bored professionals only.
+PRs are welcome! .
 - [awesome-image-captioning](https://github.com/zhjohnchan/awesome-image-captioning) - A curated list of image captioning and related area resources. :-).
 - [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
 - [awesome-kotlin-cn](https://github.com/xitu/awesome-kotlin-cn) - Kotlin 资源大全，包括教程文章、开源库和框架、Demo 等，由掘金技术社区整理和维护。.
-- [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
-The repository is intended for bored professionals only.
-PRs are welcome! .
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [Awesome-SLU-Survey](https://github.com/yizhen20133868/Awesome-SLU-Survey) - Tracking the progress in SLU (resources, code, and new frontiers etc.).
 - [awesome-mpvue](https://github.com/mpvue/awesome-mpvue) - A curated list of awesome things related to mpvue.